andydunstall/figg/docs/client_protocol.md

 # Client Protocol
-This describes how the Wombat client interacts with the backend.
+This describes how the Wombat SDK interacts with the backend.

-Note I'm using terminology:
-* Client: The SDK implementation,
-* Server: The Wombat cluster,
-* User: The developer using the client SDK.

 ## Transports
 WebSocket is the only supported transport.
 This was chosen as it is TCP based